-Preserves were classified into four different categories based on similar use patterns, location, and other factors to allow one Representative Preserve to be selected for each category (Attachment 1).
+Preserves are classified into four different categories based on similar use patterns, location, and other factors to allow one Representative Preserve to be selected for each category (Attachment 1).
 To determine the relative ratios between the Representative Preserves and the other preserves in their category, staff referenced a series of visitor estimate survey projects conducted by the Public Affairs Department between 2007 and 2011 (Attachment 2).
 In 2019 and 2020, Visitor Services staff conducted further analysis and ground truthing of visitation between preserves resulting in some updated visitation ratios.

 There are certain preserves that are, for various reasons, not included in the categories mentioned above (Rancho San Antonio, Sierra Azul, Bear Creek Redwoods, and Ravenswood).
-Visitation counts for those preserves are included in this report but are derived directly from the counters installed at those locations.
+Visitation counts for those preserves are included in this report but are derived directly from counters installed at those locations.
+Numbers for Sierra Azul and Bear Creek are determined from one counter located on Mt.
+Umunhum Road at gate SA39 and one counter located in the Bear Creek parking lot, respectively.
+Staff is currently investigating placing more counters at these preserves to improve the count accuracy.
+Ravenswood counts are represented by a trail counter located at the pedestrian bridge near Bay Road; vehicles using the preserve parking lot and pedestrians entering from Bay Road to visit Cooley Landing Park are not accounted for.